nextml-code/pytorch-posthoc-ema/README.md

 beta = 0.99    # Fast decay     -> sigma_rel ≈ 0.28
 ```

+This library was adapted from [ema-pytorch](https://github.com/lucidrains/ema-pytorch) by lucidrains.

 New features and changes:

+- No extra VRAM usage by keeping EMA on cpu
+- No extra VRAM usage for EMA synthesis during evaluation
+- Low RAM usage for EMA synthesis
 - Simplified or more explicit usage
 - Opinionated defaults
 - Select number of checkpoints to keep
 - Allow "Switch EMA" with PostHocEMA
-- No extra VRAM usage by keeping EMA on cpu
-- No extra VRAM usage for synthesization during evaluation
-- Low RAM usage for synthesis
 - Visualization of EMA reconstruction error before training

 ## Install